Pseudognaphalium sandwicensium var. sandwicensium

-Young Pseudognaphalium plants have densely pubescent (hairy), obovate leaves (oval but wider at the tip), with a silvery green appearance.
+Young P. Sandwicensium plants, called ʻenaʻena, are hairy, oval leaves slightly wider at the tip, with a silvery green appearance.
 As the leaves grow out they become long and slender with a broadly rounded tip.
-The leaves curl downward along the central axis and upward from the base to tip.
+The leaves curl downward along the central axis and upward from the base to the tip.

-Mature plants can grow as leggy ascending shrubs, though the plants observed on Kure tend towards dense, low growing mats in open areas.
+Mature plants can grow as widespread shrubs, though the plants observed on Kure tend towards dense, low growing mats in open areas.
 The flowers grow in compact clusters of fleshy globes and lack petals.

 This variety of P. Sandwicensium, endemic to Kure and Midway Atolls, was not recorded on Kure until the 1960s.
 In 2001, it was reported as “occasional” near the living quarters, but there are no recent records of this species.
 It was recently discovered growing south of the runway in March 2014.